augustinh22/msc_markdown/source/05_Discussion.md

 Yes.
 Improving the level of the automatic semantic enrichment, what it can be used for and how is an on-going field of research blending domains of \ac{EO}, computer science, cognition, image understanding and more.

+---

 *Can all Sentinel-2 data available for a region be automatically incorporated in a semantically enriched data cube?*

 Yes, and this implementation can even be reasonably considered to scale-up to a few times larger in data volume using a similar implementation as here.
 See \autoref{sec:benchmarks} for a very rough idea of how long this could take.

+---

 *Is the available hardware sufficient for such an automated workflow and queries within a reasonable execution time?*

 It depends on the query.
 For the purposes of this thesis, most exploratory queries could be conducted in 30 minutes or less.
 Even processing all of the available ingested spatio-temporal extent only took around 4 hours for each relatively uncomplicated query.
 More complex queries (i.e. more array functions) years of data over large spatial extents ought to consider a hardware upgrade.

+---

 *Is the \ac{ODC} software conducive to handling relatively simple semantic queries based on semi-concepts?*

 Yes.
 The question is now whether simple semantic queries based on semi-concepts serve the applications they are intended to.
 See \autoref{ch:proof} for example query outputs.

+---

 *Are semi-concepts sufficient for ad-hoc, semi-automated monitoring of vegetation and water dynamics over time?*

 Considering they are ad-hoc not definitive, most certainly.
 However, before being used as the basis for decisions or actions that could have longer reaching consequences than curiosity, the utility, validity or agreement with existing data, limitations and challenges need to be assessed for different applications.
 See \autoref{sec:map_interpretation}.

+---

 *Can information generated from querying vegetation-like or water-like semi-concepts utilising time be used in a meaningful way in the context of existing indicators?*

 This is still unclear and requires further research, but the exploratory results are a promising start.
 See \autoref{sec:potential_sdg}.

+---

 *How does this information characterise changes to water and vegetation cover for the temporal extent of the implemented data cube?*

 It can characterise longer-term spatial extents (e.g. occurrence over multiple years, seasons, etc.) or shorter term monitoring (e.g. aggregations of a few weeks to changes detected using the newest semantically enriched information layer).
 Interpreting such output requires existing and perhaps new statistical methods, especially when it comes to characterising the distribution, variation, variability and uncertainty of observations through time, accounting for space.
 Metrics and methods exist to assess those aspects while accounting for time, but also not necessarily in the context of big data.
 See \autoref{sec:bigearthdata} and \autoref{sec:map_interpretation}.

+---

 *What sort of information is needed to better assess the quality and confidence of aggregated indicator-like results?*

 It is clear that having a better understanding of the larger archive data are a part of (i.e. global information), and also the data available for the study area (i.e. local information, if you will), are necessary to inform analysis and interpretation.
 If a selection of images is chosen, these two collections of information are also incredibly relevant, since the data being used is chosen for a specific set of criteria that could bias or influence analysis in some way.
 See \autoref{sec:map_interpretation} for some qualified efforts to interpret aggregated, indicator-like output.

+---

 ## Results

 *Can differences in vegetation dynamics in agricultural areas be detected between Syria and Turkey using this implementation?*

-This was not a topic not explicitly addressed in this thesis.
-However, without making a claim as to the cause, a clear difference over an aggregated 3 years of Sentinel-2 data, the border between the two countries is clearly visible and differences in vegetation, most probably irrigated agriculture, are also visible (Figures \ref{3yr_veg_norm_close1} and \ref{3yr_veg_norm_close2}).
+This was not a topic explicitly addressed in this thesis.
+However, without making a claim as to the cause, a clear difference over an aggregated 3 years of Sentinel-2 data, the border between the two countries is clearly visible and differences in vegetation, most probably irrigated agriculture, are also visible (Figures \ref{fig:3yr_veg_norm_close1} and \ref{fig:3yr_veg_norm_close2}).

+---